awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-finding-public-parameters.md

             "Value": "/aws/service/global-infrastructure/",
             "Version": 1,
             "LastModifiedDate": "2021-01-29T10:25:11.901000-08:00",
-            "ARN": "arn:aws:ssm:us-east-1::parameter/aws/service/list/global-infrastructure",
+            "ARN": "arn:aws:ssm:us-east-2::parameter/aws/service/list/global-infrastructure",
             "DataType": "text"
         }
     ]
 }
 ```

 If you want to view parameters owned by a specific service, choose the service from the list that was produced after running the earlier command\.
-Then, make a `describe-parameters` call and filter the parameters using the name of your desired service\.
+Then, make a `get-parameters-by-path` call using the name of your desired service\.
 For example, `/aws/service/global-infrastructure`\.
-The path filter might be one\-level \(only calls parameters that match the exact values given\) or recursive \(contains elements in the path beyond what you have given\)\.
-The path filter is recursive by default\.
-Specify `Option:OneLevel` if you don't want it to be recursive\.
+The path might be one\-level \(only calls parameters that match the exact values given\) or recursive \(contains elements in the path beyond what you have given\)\.
+If no results are returned for the service you specify, add the `--recursive` flag and run the command again\.

 ```
-aws ssm describe-parameters --parameter-filters "Key=Path, Values=/aws/service/global-infrastructure"
+aws ssm get-parameters-by-path --path /aws/service/global-infrastructure
 ```

  This returns all parameters owned by `global-infrastructure`\.